J3VS/arboreal/README.md

 ...

 (defintent build-organization persist-organization!
-  "Does a particular side effect"
+  "Registers intent to do a side effect, returning args to pass to the side-effect function"
   [org-name]
   {:org-name org-name
    :created-by :system